 There are plenty of books that will teach you beginning PowerPoint, but far fewer for those who already know the basics.
 And for those who struggle with message, visuals, or with working efficiently, there might only be one…this one.

-Across over 340 pages, Altman holds nothing back about why the presentations industry suffers from a bad reputation and the role that end users have in that reputation.
+Across 275 pages, Altman holds nothing back about why the presentations industry suffers from a bad reputation and the role that end users have in that reputation.
 He also writes with authority and eloquence about the solutions to these problems.

 While full of illustrations, step-by-step instructions, and dozens of references to downloadable examples, this is also a book that you can simply sit down and read.
 “I was a writer before I was a computer guy,” Altman says, “so I would like to think that, if nothing else, my books are a good read.
 Even if you disagree with everything I say, you should still come away entertained by it.”
 Altman has been entertaining his literary audiences for nearly 30 years.

 This book is for users of all versions of PowerPoint.

-The third edition changes all of that, as we blend tried-and-true principles of presentation design and PowerPoint technique with the dizzying advancements in authoring and delivery technology.
+The fourth edition changes all of that, as we blend tried-and-true principles of presentation design and PowerPoint technique with the dizzying advancements in authoring and delivery technology.
 It covers with completeness PowerPoint’s exciting new features, such as Morph and Zoom, and offers strategies to help you navigate its trickiest functions.